DSML-Research-Group/pandas-style-guide/README.md

     .reset_index()                  # Reset index of subsetted df )
 ```
 Method chaining is the process of daisy chaining our Pandas methods together to acheive our desired dataframe state.
-This allows us to keep our namespace clean, reduces memory usage, and is much more human readable
+This allows us to keep our namespace clean, reduces memory usage, and is much more human readable.
+This is a much better alternative to spaghetti code.

 ## Assign Method
 ```python